 - name: This must be specified by the compiler and should generate a compiler error if the programmer sets this key-value in the source code.
-The name itself must be a globally unique symbol identifier different from any other symbol identifier exported in any other binary produced in the compilation process. - num-segments: An integer specifying the number of segments to use in the LUT.
-It defaults to the maximum number of intervals expressible in the target architecture. - segments: Strategy to use for partitioning the input domain into intervals or an explicit list of intervals. - segments2: To use two-stage segmentation, another segmentation strategy can be specified in this key-value. - num-primary-segments: Sets the number of segments to be generated in the first stage of two-stage segmentation.
+The name itself must be a globally unique symbol identifier different from any other symbol identifier exported in any other binary produced in the compilation process. - numSegments: An integer specifying the number of segments to use in the LUT.
+It defaults to the maximum number of intervals expressible in the target architecture. - segments: Strategy to use for partitioning the input domain into intervals. - explicitSegments: List of intervals making up an explicit segmentation.
+Cannot be used with segments. - segments2: To use two-stage segmentation, another segmentation strategy can be specified in this key-value. - numPrimarySegments: Sets the number of segments to be generated in the first stage of two-stage segmentation.
 If only one segmentation stage is used, this key-value is ignored. - weights: Name of a file to be used as weights of input values. - approximation: Strategy to be used to obtain affine functions for each segment. - bounds: List of intervals comprising the input domain.